vdods/barf/README.md

 ### Bugs

--   trison: `POP_STACK 2` transitions (for when %end is the lookahead and it shouldn't be discarded) are not exercised if the stack would be empty after the pop.
-But this should happen, because that's a pretty crucial error state to handle, which if not handled results in an infinite loop in the parser.
 -   disallow empty reflex states
 -   reflex: an unterminated regex causes a hang (while reflex is parsing the *.reflex source file):